clayton14/scene-2-uwmf/doc/Reference.md

 [WAD] file’s name will be based on the internal name.
 - **Automap Name:** The name of the level that will be displayed when the player opens the automap.
 In ECWolf, this name may be overridden by [MAPINFO].
+- **Tile Size:** Determines the length (in map pixels) of 1 tile unit.

-- **Tile Size:** You should probably leave this set at 64.
+	You should probably leave this set at 64.
 The Tile Size property corresponds to [the global `tileSize` property in UWMF][global properties].
 The latest stable version of ECWolf (1.3.3) seems to ignore `tileSize` at the moment.
 I’m not sure if `tileSize` can be used in other ports or the latest development version of ECWolf.

 [`Actor`]: https://maniacsvault.net/ecwolf/wiki/Classes:Actor
 [Actor properties rendering]: https://maniacsvault.net/ecwolf/wiki/Actor_properties#Rendering